Universitat Rovira i Virgili

 Dr. Mar Gutiérrez Colón holds a Degree in English and German Philology (1995) and Ph.D. in Second Language Acquisition (2002).
 She has been a lecturer at Department of English and German Studies from 1996 at the Rovira i Virgili University (URV) in Tarragona, Spain, and has coordinated the URV Masters programme in Foreign Language Teaching.
 She has led research projects in the field of applied linguistics and computer-assisted language learning and mobile-assisted language learning and has published key articles in these fields.
 She has delivered papers in various parts of the world, such as Japan, Portugal, Sweden, the United Kingdom, Mexico, Costa Rica, as well as in Spain.
 In 2013 she was awarded the URV’s Council's Award for the Teaching Quality.
 She has supervised 7 doctoral theses and she is currently coordinating an Erasmus + KA2 project awarded by EU on language learning and the use of mobile devices.
 She has been involved in language-learning policy since 2014, most directly as a co-author of textbooks of English at secondary level in Catalonia and also in the teaching of courses on language acquisition.
 She is currently the Vice-Rector for Internationalisation at the Universitat Rovira i Virgili, Tarragona (Spain).

-Dr. Anca Daniela Frumuselu is currently the Project Manager of the Erasmus + KA2 project awarded by EU and an Assistant English Professor at Rovira i Virgili University, Tarragona (Spain).
+Dr. Anca Daniela Frumuselu is an Assistant English Professor at Rovira i Virgili University, Tarragona (Spain).
 She holds a Bachelor Degree in English and Romanian Language and Literature from University of West, Timisoara, Romania (2008); a Master Degree in Teaching English as a Foreign Language from Rovira i Virgili University, Tarragona, Spain (2010) and an International Double Doctorate in English Language, Literature and Culture from Rovira i Virgili University, Tarragona, Spain and in Educational Sciences from University of Antwerp, Antwerp, Belgium (2015).
 She has been working as an Assistant English Professor at Rovira i Virgili University since 2011, lecturing and designing courses for undergraduate and master level.
 Her research interests include the study of English foreign language skills through the use of new technologies in EFL classroom, e-learning, m-learning and audiovisual translation in second/foreign language learning.
 She has attended several international conferences, workshops and teaching training courses in the last years and she has published articles on the implication of captioned and subtitled audiovisual materials upon colloquial language learning in EFL settings.